luk036/luk036.github.io/projgeom/01proj_geom.md

 - Their polars are its _tangents_.

-- Any other line is called a _secant_ or a _nonsecant_ according to as it meets the conic twice or not at all, i.e., according to as the involution of conjugate points on it is hyperbolic or elliptic.
+- Any other line is called a _secant_ or a _nonsecant_ according to whether it meets the conic twice or not at all, i.e., according to whether the involution of conjugate points on it is hyperbolic or elliptic.

 - Note: Intersecting a conic with a line may result of an irrational intersection point.